-Advanced bodybuilders would benefit greatly from taking it one step further, separating and quantifying the stretch and the contraction instead of just the single pause.
+Advanced bodybuilders would benefit greatly from taking it one step farther, separating and quantifying the stretch and the contraction instead of just the single pause.
 This calls for a four-point tempo prescription.
-For example, a standard rep in the barbell curl would have a 3 second eccentric (lowering the weight), 0 second pause in the stretch (bottom) position, a 2 second concentric and a 0 second pause in the contracted (top) position: This is denoted by a tempo prescription of 3-0-2-0:
+For example, a standard rep in the barbell curl would have a 3-second eccentric (lowering the weight), 0 second pause in the stretch (bottom) position, a 2-second concentric and a 0 second pause in the contracted (top) position: This is denoted by a tempo prescription of 3-0-2-0:

 Components of 4 point tempo prescription ///

 One way you can increase intensity and provide progressive overload without requiring super-heavy weights is by manipulating the speed or tempo at which you perform each exercise.
 For bodybuilding purposes, time under tension (TUT) for each set should generally be in the 30-70 second range.
 Sets lasting less than 30 seconds tend to develop speed, strength and power without maximal hypertrophy.